 Dan Richards is an acclaimed non-fiction writer specialising in art, travel and adventure.
 His first book, Holloway – co-authored with Robert Macfarlane and illustrated by Stanley Donwood – was published in 2013, became a Sunday Times bestseller and has been translated into several languages.
 Dan’s second book, The Beechwood Airship Interviews, took a journey into the creative process, headspaces and workplaces of some of Britain’s celebrated artists and craftsman including Bill Drummond, Dame Judi Dench, Jenny Saville, Manic Street Preachers and Stewart Lee.
 2016's Climbing Days is an exploration of the writing and climbing lives of Dan’s great-great-aunt and uncle and his most recent Outpost is a book about far-flung shelters and eyries, isolation and wilderness.
 Asking what draws people to the ends of the world, Outpost features visits to Cairngorm bothies, French lighthouses, Japanese shrines, Icelandic sæluhús, fire lookout belvederes in Washington State, Martian pods in Utah, Australian ghost stations, brutalist Swiss treehouses, and hot air balloon odysseys in Svalbard.

 Adam Rutherford is a geneticist, writer and broadcaster.
-He presents BBC Radio 4’s Inside Science, and the Curious Cases of Rutherford and Fry.
-He is the author of five books about evolution, genetics and history, most recently the bestselling How to Argue With a Racist which is neither controversial nor pugnacious and anyone who disagrees can fight him.
-Adam was recently bestowed the Royal Society David Attenborough Award and Lecture for his contribution to strengthening public confidence in science.
+He presents BBC Radio 4’s Start The Week, and the Curious Cases of Rutherford and Fry.
+He is the author of seven books, mostly about evolution, genetics and history, race and eugenics, including the bestselling How to Argue With a Racist which is neither controversial nor pugnacious and anyone who disagrees can fight him.
+His latest is a children’s book called Where Are You Really From?, about human evolution and race and genealogy and that sort of thing.
+Adam was recently bestowed the Royal Society David Attenborough Award for his contribution to strengthening public confidence in science.

 Michael Taylor is an historian of colonial slavery, the British Empire and the British Isles.
 He graduated from Cambridge with a double first in history.
 His PhD, which was the first detailed history of the ideas and activities of the British pro-slavery lobby, forms the research basis of this book.
 He has since worked as a research associate on a project at Tel Aviv University and as Lecturer in Modern British History at Balliol College, Oxford, and is now employed by PWC.
 He was a champion of University Challenge in 2015 and a finalist in the 2018 series of BBC’s Mastermind.